Theoretical and experimental status of rare charm decays: Charming opportunities to probe the Standard Model with null tests

 The most recent experimental study of the previously discussed decay topologies $\Dz \to V \gamma$ has been made by the Belle collaboration in 2017.
-They published an analysis~\cite{Abdesselam:2016yvr} reporting the first observation of the decay \Dzrg and updated branching fraction measurements of the decays \Dzkg and \Dzpg.
+They published an analysis\cite{Abdesselam:2016yvr} reporting the first observation of the decay \Dzrg and updated branching fraction measurements of the decays \Dzkg and \Dzpg.
 The measurement is based on a data set of \ep\en collisions corresponding to an integrated luminosity of 943\invfb and reports the following branching fractions:

 where the uncertainties are statistical and systematic, respectively.
-The measured branching fractions of the decays \Dzkg and \Dzpg are consistent with previous measurements by \babar~\cite{Aubert:2008ai} and the world average.
+The measured branching fractions of the decays \Dzkg and \Dzpg are consistent with previous measurements by \babar\cite{Aubert:2008ai} and the world average.
 The branching fraction of \Dzrg is slightly larger than predicted in most theoretical calculations\cite{Fajfer:1998dv,Khodjamirian:1995uc,deBoer:2017que}, indicating the poor convergence of the $1/m_c$ and $\alpha_s$ expansion.
 See Table~\ref{tab:Dphigamma_DKstar0gamma_branching_ratios} for a comparison, where we also add the results of Ref.~\refcite{Aubert:2008ai} for completeness.

-In addition, \CP asymmetries in these decays have been measured by \belle, representing the first investigation of \CP asymmetries in radiative charm decays to date.
-The flavour of the \Dz meson has been determined by selecting \Dz decays of charged \Dstarp mesons and charge dependent detection and reconstruction efficiency effects are corrected for using data-driven approaches.
-The \CP asymmetries are measured to be~\cite{Abdesselam:2016yvr}
+In addition, CP asymmetries in these decays have been measured by \belle, representing the first investigation of CP asymmetries in radiative charm decays to date.
+The flavor of the \Dz meson has been determined by selecting \Dz decays of charged \Dstarp mesons and charge-dependent detection and reconstruction efficiency effects are corrected for using data-driven approaches.
+The CP asymmetries are measured to be\cite{Abdesselam:2016yvr}

 where the first and second uncertainties are due to statistic and systematic nature, respectively.
 At the current level of statistical precision, the measured asymmetries are all compatible with SM expectations and leave large room for NP effects in future measurements.
-Angular distributions have not yet been studied experimentally.
+Angular distributions have not yet been studied experimentally\-.